ENGINE V22 — LIVE IN PRODUCTION

 Classifies the macro environment as BULL / NEUTRAL / BEAR using BTC price structure relative to its 200-day moving average, volatility indices, and sentiment gauges.
 Checks lagged DXY (dollar index) movements with confirmed inverse correlation to crypto.
 Computes each coin's rolling beta against BTC — high-beta coins get amplified regime adjustments, low-beta coins get dampened ones.

-±12 confidence adjustment (largest single layer)
+±12 Setup Score adjustment (largest single layer)

 4MACRO & GEOPOLITICAL RISK